cixonline/cixreaderAndroid/README.md

-# CIXReaderAndroid Source Code
+# CIXReaderAndroid

-This is the source code for the port of the CIXReader CIX offline reader to Android.
+This is the development area for the version of CIXReader CIX offline reader on Android.
 It is being released under the Apache license.
 See the LICENSE file for more details.

+There is an APK in releases which can be side loaded, please ensure you are using the latest one.

 ## Building CIXReader